TechnicJelle/CMGT_GraduationReport/report.typ

 - *Acceleration Device:* Hardware device that is specialized in a specific (type of) operation, to make that type of work faster than a general purpose device would be able to do.
 - *GPU:* Graphics Processing Unit.
 An Acceleration Device that specializes in graphics calculations, but can also be used for more general purpose computing.
 - *API:* Application Programming Interface.
 The "rules"/"contract" that a certain programming system offers; usually a set of functions that are able to be called by the programmer.
+- *Graphics API:* API that is specifically designed for rendering graphics.
+- *Compute API:* API that is specifically designed for general purpose computing.
+Often an Acceleration Device, like a GPU.
+- *GPU API:* An API that is specifically designed for interfacing with a GPU.
+Often a combination of a Graphics API and a Compute API.
+Many older GPU APIs did not have Compute support.
 - *Low-level:* Offers a lot of control, at the cost of complexity.
 Is "closer" to the hardware, and thus can be very performant if used correctly.
 - *High-level:* Offers little control, but is often simpler #footnote[but *not* necessarily _easier_] to use.
 Is "further away" from the hardware, and thus can be less performant, due to less optimization potential.
+- *Driver:* Software that allows the operating system to communicate with hardware devices, like a GPU.
 - *Performance (Performant):* How fast a program is able to do its work, and how much resources it uses to do so.
 - *Flexible:* How easy it is to change a program to do something else, or to add new features to it.
 - *Parallel:* The process of doing multiple things at the same time, in parallel.
 - *Multi-threading:* Specific way to run things in parallel, by using multiple threads on the CPU.
 - *Boilerplate:* Code that is needed to set up something, but does not actually do anything on its own.
 - *Abstraction:* Process of making something more general, by removing some details that are not relevant for the current context.
+- *Thin Abstraction:* An abstraction that is very close to the original API, and does not hide much of the original API's functionality.
 - *Wrapper:* Library that wraps around another library or API, to make it easier to use, or to add some extra functionality.
 - *Initialization:* Process of setting up something.
 In the context of this report, usually means setting up the GPU API, so that it is ready to be used.
+- *Synchronization:* Process where multiple threads or devices wait for each other to finish their work, before continuing.
 - *Barrier:* Synchronization point in the GPU pipeline, where the GPU waits for all previous operations to finish before continuing.
 - *Verbose:* Programming style that is very explicit and detailed, that requires a lot of code to do something.
 - *Obtuse:* Programming style that is very difficult to understand, or that requires a lot of effort to understand.